The levy was introduced in 2017 to encourage organisations to invest in training apprentices to help fill the UK skills gap.

 - 19-24 years old and have previously been in care, or have an Education, Health and Care plan provided by their local authority

-You can transfer unused apprenticeship funds to another organisation for them to spend on training for the apprenticeship standards.
-You may choose to work with your supply chain, other employers in your industry, or regional partners.
+You might choose to work with your supply chain, other employers in your industry, or regional partners.

 Your funds remain available for 24 months from the date of payment.
 After this time, any unused funds are reclaimed by the government.